textnow/vessel/README.md

 remove types/values that fall out of use, or if your application does not migrate one type to another (see `replaceBlocking` below, which can be used to migrate values).

-To help with this, `preload` returns a status object `PreloadBlocking` that will indicate if any such errors occur - which types failed to deserialize and why.
+To help with this, `preload` returns a status object `PreloadReport` that will indicate if any such errors occur - which types failed to deserialize and why.
 The profiling data also includes a subset of this report.